-Placing the AST generated by Babel into this structure means utilizing the library [6]Babel Traverse.
-Babel Traverse uses the [33]visitor pattern to allow for traversal of the AST.
-While this method does not suit traversing multiple trees at the same time, it allows for very simple traversal of the tree in order to place it into our simple tree structure.
+Placing the AST generated by Babel into this structure means utilizing the library [8] Babel Traverse.
+Babel Traverse uses the visitor pattern [34] to perform traversal of the AST.
+While this method does not suit traversing multiple trees at the same time, it allows for very simple traversal of the tree to place it into our simple tree structure.

-@babel/traverse [6] uses the [33]visitor pattern to visit each node of the AST in a depth first manner, the idea of this pattern is one implements a visitor for each of the nodes in the AST and when a specific node is visited, that visitor is then used.
-In the case of transferring the AST into our simple tree structure we simply have to use the same visitor for all nodes, and place that node into the tree.
+To place the AST into our tree structure, we use @babel/traverse [8] to visit each node of the AST in a depth first manner, the idea is we implement a visitor for each of the nodes in the AST and when a specific node is encountered, the corresponding visitor of that node is used to visit it.
+When transferring the AST into our simple tree structure we simply have to use the same visitor for every kind of AST node, and place that node into the tree.